ctkelley/MultiPrecisionArrays.jl/README.md

   - Better API for the Krylov-IR solvers

  - v0.1.0: Better docs and ...
+   - I will stop exporting the constructors and the MPArray factorizations.
+You should only be using mplu, mplu!, ...
    - Explanation for why I am not excited about evaluating the residual in extended precision + a bit of support for that anyhow

 ##  Can I complain about this package now?